dlebansais/Easly-Language/Doc/Nodes/Expression/BinaryConditionalExpression.md

 # Binary Conditional Expression

-The binary conditional expression takes two expressions, on the left and right of a binary operator that can be `or` or `and`, to give the corresponding boolean as result.
+The most commonly used binary conditional expression takes two expressions, on the left and right of a binary operator that can be `or` or `and`, to give the corresponding boolean result.

 <!---
 Mode=Default